State of NY/UUP Funding Opportunities

 Dr. Herbert N. Wright Memorial Safety and Health Training Award

-The Dr. Herbert N. Wright Memorial Safety and Health Training Award Program provides employees with the opportunity to develop and enhance their ability to identify and control workplace hazards.
+The Dr. Herbert N. Wright Memorial Safety and Health Training Award Program provides employees with the opportunity to update and refine the skills and knowledge needed to recognize, control and correct potential hazards in the workplace and to ensure compliance with applicable laws and regulations.
 Funds are available for disbursement for educational, training, and skill building activities at local or remote sites.
 The maximum individual award under this program is $3,000.
 An individual may apply for more than one award within the current contract period.